 In assigning rooms preference is given to students in College in order of classes.
 A drawing for rooms for the succeeding session is held at the close of the session in progress.
-Incoming students desiring rooms may secure reservations by sending a \$15.00 advance deposit to the Treasurer.
+Incoming students desiring rooms may secure reservations by sending a \$15.00 advance deposit to the Business Manager.
 All rooms are assigned subject to the regulations of the University as to student residences, and occupants are liable for any damage to the dormitory and its furnishings.

-The Dean of the University or a duly designated representative shall have the right to inspect at any time any of the rooms occupied by students.
+Officials of the University or their duly designated representatives shall have the right to inspect at any time any of the rooms occupied by students.